basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 `merge/2` --- converge two CRDTs
 `equal/2` --- compare internal value of two CRDTs

-Example: tweet

-Collections of things; it's expected that you store binaries; members of a team, tweets, friends in a social network, etc; operations like `add` or `remove`; removing is trickier than adding; you _should_ fetch the set and its context and then send the context with the remove operation (so that the set is locked while removal is happening); all operations are executed atomically at the coordinating replica; if any operation fails, then none of the operations are applied

 observe-remove => you can only remove if the passed-in state/context says you can; the application is

-### Note on Bucket Types

-You can set the `datatype` of buckets to `counter`, `set`, or `map`, but not to `register` or `flag`.
-The reasoning behind this is that storing a bunch of `registers` without context doesn't make a whole lot of sense, and neither does storing a whole bunch of `flags` without context; a `counter` indeed lacks context, but by necessity